isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-thin-enamel-paint/index.md

 Items Required - Paint stirrer andsafety goggles, overalls, and gloves - Respirator and Paint Thinner - Empty Bucket and Thinning surface - Paint sprayer, paintbrush, orroller - Piece of Cloth Select an ideal environment that is well-ventilated since enamel fumes cause breathing difficulties.
 Moreover, thinner add a toxic smell that irritates the nasal cavity or respiratory system when inhaled.

 Its advisable to open windows and doors when thinning paint in a room or opt-out paint thinning in an open field.
-The odor from [thinner](https://www.amazon. com/dp/B00UDIZDSI/? tag=p-policy-20) and enamel paint may cause dizziness, headache, or nausea when inhaled in excess. > See Also: > Thinning Semi-Gloss Paint
+The odor from [thinner](https://www.amazon.com/dp/B00UDIZDSI/?tag=p-policy-20)and enamel paint may cause dizziness, headache, or nausea when inhaled in excess. > See Also: > Thinning Semi-Gloss Paint

 ###  **STEP**** 2: Wear Protective Gear**